 Train Songs

-What is it about Trains and the Blues?
+What is it About Trains and the Blues?

 Empire_state_trainThe sound of a train, roaring through town, the mournful whine of the lonely whistle at night.
 Most of the songs about trains are also about hard times, lost chances, running away from failures.
 Some are also melancholic, about a love coming or going, or about going back home.